 - 2 pasteurized egg whites for glaze

-- 2 cup powdered sugar for glaze
+- 2 cups powdered sugar for glaze

 Instructions

 - Using a pastry brush, glaze the tops of the cookies and let them completely dry at room temperature.
-Turn cookies over and apply the same glaze to the bottoms.
-Repeat the drying process.
+Turn the cookies over and apply the same glaze to the bottoms.
+Repeat the process.
 Serve and enjoy!

 These look absolutely amazing and super easy to make.
 I can't wait to try them!